Determinants of demand are the factors that influence the decision of consumers to purchase a product or service.

 There is an inverse relationship between the demand and price of complementary goods.
 This implies that an increase in the price of one good will result in fall in the demand of the other good.

 For example, an increase in the price of mobile phones not only would lead to fall in the quantity demanded but also lower the demand for mobile cover or scratch guards.

-3. The income of consumers
+Income of consumers